 Gratitude is said to cost us dear, but is there anyone who has been bankrupted by it?
 Scott notes that it is not prone to ‘distress itself by frequent payments.’
 And though praise doesn’t cost us a cent, we still don’t like to give it away.

-We are so ungrateful, because we undervalue what is given to us and overvalue what we get for ourselves.
+We are so ungrateful, because we undervalue what others give us and overvalue what we get for ourselves.
 What we value highly we come to believe we have earned by our own unaided efforts.
 The self-regard of the receiver devalues what the self-regard of the giver puts such a high price on.

 Few of us feel very remorseful or beholden.
 We set our own worth too high to reckon that we owe much to those that we have harmed or to those who have helped us.